Skip to content

 Still, the Romanian government opted for a very aggressive timeline as the e-reporting mandate came into force about 3 months after it was voted.
 Too short for most companies to implement a solution and become compliant, leading to the issuance of grace periods by the government.

-While it is good that Romania moves further on the road to e-invoicing, the implementation calendar chosen by Romania is problematic for companies that have to handle this new requirement with a lot of urgency, and the lack of clear documentation possibly leads to botched and not-well-designed projects.
+While it is good that Romania moves further on the road to e-invoicing, the implementation calendar chosen by Romania was problematic for companies that had to handle this new requirement with a lot of urgency, and the lack of clear documentation possibly leads to botched and not-well-designed projects.

 Get your Project Implemented